0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ### Security

 This product was designed for public access, but we recommend you don't allow SSH connections from the public Internet.
-Expose only the OpenVPN ports and allow SSH access from a special instance within your private network.
+Expose only the VPN ports and allow SSH access from a special instance within your private network.

 ### Resilience

-Our OpenVPN Server has built in resilience to make sure that you don't lose all your users, lose the VPN configuration, or lose connectivity by a changing IP.
+Our VPN Server has built in resilience to make sure that you don't lose all your users, lose the VPN configuration, or lose connectivity by a changing IP.
 For this to work, you'll need to allocate an Elastic IP and create an EFS Drive.
 Also, take note of the IDs that you'll get so that you can use them in the EC2 UserData section.

 # 🗂 CloudFormation